cran-task-views/Omics/Omics.md

     optimization for gene network inference for cell fate conversion.
-    `r pkg("Cascade")` implements a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks with experimental data provided in `r pkg("CascadeData")`.\
+    `r pkg("Cascade")` implements a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks with experimental data provided in `r pkg("CascadeData")`. `r pkg("miic")` can be used to infer causal and non causal networks using information theory.
-    `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from *single-cell data*, the latter including an approach to compare these networks between different conditions. \ `r pkg("miic")` can be used to infer causal and non causal networks using information theory. \
+-   *Single-cell data*: `r pkg("scLink")` and `r pkg("scTenifoldNet")` can be used to infer co-expression networks from single-cell data, the latter including an approach to compare these networks between different conditions.
-    `r pkg("scTenifoldKnk")` uses co-expression networks to identify *differentially regulated genes* by a virtual knockout approach and `r pkg("SIMMS")` enables integration of molecular profiles with functional networks (such as PPI networks) to detect biomarkers from survival data.
+-   *Differential analysis*: `r pkg("scTenifoldKnk")` uses co-expression networks to identify differentially regulated genes by a virtual knockout approach and `r pkg("SIMMS")` enables integration of molecular profiles with functional networks (such as PPI networks) to detect biomarkers from survival data.
 Similarly, `r pkg("regnet")` provides network-base regularized models to perform variable selection in high-dimensional biological data.
-More generally, `r pkg("DiffCorr")` implements a method for identifying pattern changes between 2 experimental conditions in correlation networks and `r pkg("dnapath")` integrates pathway information into the differential network analysis of two gene expression datasets. `r pkg("GANPA")` is a network-based gene weighting algorithm for pathway enrichment analysis and `r pkg("DRaWR")` is a network-based method for ranking genes or properties related to a given gene set.\
+More generally, `r pkg("DiffCorr")` implements a method for identifying pattern changes between 2 experimental conditions in correlation networks and `r pkg("dnapath")` integrates pathway information into the differential network analysis of two gene expression datasets.
+    `r pkg("GANPA")` is a network-based gene weighting algorithm for pathway enrichment analysis and `r pkg("DRaWR")` is a network-based method for ranking genes or properties related to a given gene set.
-    `r pkg("prioGene")` can be used to define disease *specific PPI networks* and to deduce candidate gene prioritization. \
+-   *PPI networks*: `r pkg("prioGene")` can be used to define disease specific PPI networks and to deduce candidate gene prioritization.

+#### Clustering

--   **Clustering**: `r pkg("EMMIXgene")` implements a mixture model-based approach for the clustering of microarray expression data and `r pkg("ORIClust")` performs clustering of short time-course or dose-response microarray gene expressions. `r pkg("OptCirClust")` performs clustering for circular data (like circular DNA or RNA molecules).
+-   `r pkg("EMMIXgene")` implements a mixture model-based approach for the clustering of microarray expression data and `r pkg("ORIClust")` performs clustering of short time-course or dose-response microarray gene expressions. `r pkg("OptCirClust")` performs clustering for circular data (like circular DNA or RNA molecules).

+#### Visualization

--   **Visualization**: *Sequence*: `r pkg("JBrowseR")` provides an R interface to the [JBrowse 2](https://jbrowse.org/jb2/) genome browser.
-    `r pkg("chromoMap")` provides interactive genomic visualization of the chromosomes or chromosome regions of any living organism.
-Similarly, `r pkg("seqinr")` provides visualizations for biological sequence (DNA and protein) data.\
+-   *Sequence*: `r pkg("JBrowseR")` provides an R interface to the [JBrowse 2](https://jbrowse.org/jb2/) genome browser. `r pkg("chromoMap")` provides interactive genomic visualization of the chromosomes or chromosome regions of any living organism.
+Similarly, `r pkg("seqinr")` provides visualizations for biological sequence (DNA and protein) data.
-    *Genome scale data*: `r pkg("genoPlotR")` produces various genes or genome map figures ready for publications.
+-   *Genome scale data*: `r pkg("genoPlotR")` produces various genes or genome map figures ready for publications.
 Similarly, `r pkg("valr")` can be used to visualize genome-scale data, `r pkg("RCircos")` includes collection of 2D circos plots for genomic visualization, and `r pkg("RIdeogram")` provides